kartoza/osgs/sphinx/source/workflows/create-osm-mirror-in-database.md

 You can see how the imposm3 mapping syntax works [here](https://imposm.org/docs/imposm3/latest/mapping.html)

 > **Note**: Any alterations to the `conf/osm_conf/mappings.yml` file while the OSM mirror service is running will not change the current OSM data in the database.
-To effect these changes, you will need to clear the imported OSM data in the database (and stopping the OSM mirror service), using `make stop-osm-mirror` and deploying the OSM mirror service, using `make deploy-osm-mirror`.
+To effect these changes, you will need to clear the imported OSM data in the database and stop the OSM mirror service, using `make stop-osm-mirror` then deploy the OSM mirror service, using `make deploy-osm-mirror`.

 ## Deploying the OSM mirror service